Edmonds College Logo

 MEDA 105: MA: Transition to Practice I: Clinical

 Introductory clinical experience centered on fundamental medical assisting skills that have been introduced thus far in the Medical Assisting Program.
 Students will be supervised by instructors and staff at a variety of clinical sites.
-Prerequisite(s): Prerequisite: Completion of AHE 115, MEDA 100, MEDA 101, SHS 170.
+Prerequisite(s): Completion of AHE 115, MEDA 100, MEDA 101, and SHS 170.

 Course Level Objectives